easeaico/pulse-go/docs/Methodology/DrugsMethodology.md

 All drugs in the data library were validated qualitatively or with subject matter expert input.
 The bolus injection methodology was validated by comparing the PK and PD results to literature.
 See the sections below for more detail.

 The succinycholine scenario shows a drug impacting the major engine systems.
-Succinycholine (Figure 1) initially drops the heart rate and blood pressure approximately 5-10%.
+Succinycholine (@figureref {SuccinylcholineValidation}) initially drops the heart rate and blood pressure approximately 5-10%.
 As expected, the respiration drops to zero within 60-90 seconds to represent the paralysis associated with the neuromuscular blocker.
 The oxygen saturation drops slowly as the concentration of oxygen in the bloodstream drops, leading to hypoxia.
 Epinephrine is released in response to hypoxia, causing an increase in heart rate and blood pressure (@ref EndocrineMethodology).
 This is an example of the interdependent nature of the engine systems and the chain reaction drug administration can cause.

 <center>
 <table border="0">